 Searching for Federal Data

-UPDATED March 20, 2025
+UPDATED May 9, 2025

 online research - a laptop and woman's hands with a pen, taking notes

 As Maryland’s State Library Resource Center, the Pratt Library is delegated by the state to provide transparent, equitable public access to information and services.
-The mission of the federal data strategy is to fully leverage the value of federal data for mission, service, and the public good by guiding the federal government in practicing ethical governance, conscious design, and a learning culture.
+The mission of the federal data strategy is "to fully leverage the value of federal data for mission, service, and the public good by guiding the federal government in practicing ethical governance, conscious design, and a learning culture."

 Data Archiving